General Information on Preparing Your CORE Application

 - Use English only and avoid excessive jargon and unusual abbreviations.

 - You may complete the template forms using standard word processing software, including Macintosh formats.

-- Use an Arial, Helvetica, Palatino Linotype, or Georgia typeface, a black font color, and a font size of 11 points or larger.
+- Use an Arial, Garamond, Georgia, Helvetica, Palatino Linotype, Times New Roman, or Verdana typeface, a black font color, and a font size of 11 points or larger.
 (A symbol font may be used to insert Greek letters or special characters; the font size requirement still applies.)
 Be consistent with the use of font styles and indentation.